4ntoine/libadblockplus-android/README.md

 output while building.

-### Building for specific ARCH
+### Building for single ARCH

-By default libadblockplus-android is built for both ARM and x86 and it can be filtered when building android application.
+By default libadblockplus-android is built for both ARM and x86 and it can be filtered when building end-user android application.
 However sometimes it can be desired to build "libadblockplus-android.aar" for single ARCH.

-Pass `abi_arm` or `abi_x86` to build it for single arch or `abi_all` for all archs:
+Pass `abi_arm` or `abi_x86` to build it for single arch or `abi_all` for all ARCHs:

     `./gradlew clean assembleAbi_arm`